Juniper/py-junos-eznc/README.md

 STATUS: ___WORK IN PROGRESS - UNDER ACTIVE DEVELOPMENT___

 A Python module that makes automating Junos devices over the NETCONF API "easy".
 The goal of this "microframework" is to enable Netops/engineers the ability to create Python scripts without requiring "hardcore" programming knownledge.
 This module is not specifically tied to any version of Junos or any Junos product family.
+This goal of this module is to provide a general purpose set of utilities and resources.
+The module has been designed so that future contributors can easily "plug-in" thier extensions.
+This module should work with __ALL__ Junos based products.

 There are three basic "layers" to this module: Resources, Utilities, and RPC Metaprogramming